dlr-eoc/ukis-frontend-libraries/CONTRIBUTING.md

 1. Follow our [Coding Rules](#rules).
 1. Run the full UKIS test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+1. Document your changes in the [changelog][changelog].
-1. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
-Adherence to these conventions is necessary because release notes are automatically generated from these messages.
+1. Commit your changes using a descriptive [commit message](#a-name%22commit%22a-commit-message-guidelines).

      ```shell
      git commit -a
      ```
     Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

 1. Push your branch to GitHub:

     ```shell
     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `angular:master`.
+1. In GitHub, send a pull request to `ukis:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the UKIS test suites to ensure tests are still passing.